Love Poem: A Silver Tongue

 A Silver Tongue

-Love was sacrificed on the altar of pride when you dismissed my concerns and my pain.
+Love's sacrificed on the altar of pride, when you dismissed any feelings of pain.
 For your arrogance denied love had died, convincing yourself I'm acting insane.
-Truth lies buried under words of intent, ignoring the anguish within my cries.
-And the stain of deceit marks love's descent, where flattery and lies clouded my eyes.
+The truth lies buried, hiding your intent, as you ignore the anguish in my cries.
+And the stain of deceit marked love's descent; as flattery and lies clouded my eyes.
 Naive about the status of love's fate, innocence had me pursuing a dream.
 And jumping ahead, unwilling to wait, I naively took trust to the extreme.
-A promise, grown old when hope was still young, love's not always forever, as fabled.
+A promise grown old when hope was still young, love, isn't always forever, as fabled.
 For when lies get spun by a silver tongue, feelings are seldom correctly labeled.
-As the depths of despair contort my mood, my ego no longer rejects the truth.
+As the depths of despair contort my mood; my ego, no longer rejects the truth.
 And my heart recoils, for sex, becomes lewd, contrary to the delusions of youth.
-(Quatrain) 3/16/2017